 Program Highlights

-- Network with leaders, policymakers, and students from eighty-six countries around the world.
+- Network with leaders, policymakers, and students from over 90 countries around the world.

 - Develop unique skills via a wide variety of intensive workshops hosted by top experts from different fields: negotiations; public speaking; decision making; post-conflict peace building; mediation; and international intervention.